Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-According to our best formulas everything began at the singularly and is traceable to the singularity.
-History of the Universe:
-<a href="https://youtu.be/MOItjGpiAfo" target="_blank">was the universe born from nothing</a>.
+In theory, consciousness is related to how much information it can integrate or connect to reality, which is the golden ratio.
+This means that consciousness is an accumulation of self-organized energy and matter into conscious systems.

 <br /><br />

+In theory if consciousness is this intrinsic property than the whole universe could be conscious as well and we are smaller forms of consciousness awareness.

+<br /><br />

+You may also like the following: <a href="https://youtu.be/P8xDfOVLlHg&t=770" target="_blank">Universe is a single whole</a>.

+<br /><br />

+Everything remains connected to a single fabric or whole, and the states of all units depend on one another and interact and create emergent properties from this whole.

+<br /><br />

-It seams everything spans from this super force that spans from zero as the Fibonacci sequence.
-It does not matter if we are part of another universe or not as it seams there had to be an original nothing that span the sequence and made matter.
+It seems everything spans from this super force from zero as a single invisible unit, which you can call the Big Bang or whatever you like.

 <br /><br />